charlespax/macroprocessor/book/README.txt

 To remove generated files, execute clean.sh.

-Commands to get setup the compile environment in Linux Mint 21.2: sudo apt-get install texlive texlive-latex-extra texlive-fonts-extra texlive-science texlive-bibtex-extra biber
+Commands to get setup the compile environment in Linux Mint 21.2: sudo apt-get install texlive texlive-latex-extra texlive-fonts-extra texlive-science texlive-bibtex-extra biber xindy

 You sould probably accomplish the same thing by installing texlive-full, but I have not tried this.